- On-Site Training

 After returning home from several depositions today, I was reminded by the volume of paper generated by our profession.
 It is simply astounding the forms, documents and other notes we create (for good reason) when preparing a case for trial.

 During the course of several hours, I generated nearly twenty pages of handwritten notes on my iPad with Notability.
 It would be very helpful if my writing we instantly transcribed to text so that I can more readily prepare deposition summary memos.
-This is a useful app whether you are a criminal defense lawyer in Salem VA, reckless driving lawyer in Roanoke VA, a divorce lawyer in Roanoke VA, or any other practice.
+This is a useful app whether you are an immigration lawyer in Roanoke Virginia, a deportation lawyer in Virginia, a non-compete lawyer in Virginia, or any other practice.

 Hopefully, other handwriting apps will add handwriting recognition to future updates.
 A miscommunication hurriedly scribbled on a legal pad costs time, and converting handwriting to text on the iPad would be a welcome development.